matt-poloni/webdb-i-challenge/README.md

 - [x] delete all customers that have no orders.
 Should delete 18 records.
 ```
 delete from customers
-where not exists (
+where customerid not in (select customerid from orders)
-  select * from orders
-  where customers.customerid = orders.customerid
-)
 ```
 - [x] list orders grouped by customer showing the number of orders per customer. _Rattlesnake Canyon Grocery_ should have 7 orders.
 ```